False or misleading statements by Donald Trump (between terms): Foreign policy

+In October 2024, Trump suggested in an interview with Hugh Hewitt that he had visited the Gaza Strip; there was no record of him visiting Gaza.
+A Trump campaign aide later acknowledged that he had visited Israel, but incorrectly stated that "Gaza is in Israel."

 Healthcare

 Trump has falsely claimed that he was responsible for lowering insulin costs to $35 for those on Medicare, and has falsely claimed that Biden is taking credit for his accomplishment.
 Trump has falsely claimed that he was responsible for the VA Choice law passed by Obama.

 Abortion

 Trump has falsely claimed that Democratic states are passing laws to allow executing babies after birth.

 Roe v.
 Wade

 At various times in 2024, Trump has claimed that everyone wanted Roe v.
 Wade to be overturned, including all legal scholars and people throughout the political spectrum.
 Legal scholar Kimberly Mutcherson called the assertion "mind-numbingly false" and other legal scholars concur.
 Similarly, many polls have shown that the majority of Americans did not want Roe overturned.

 LGBTQ claims

 Trump has falsely claimed that schools are secretly sending children to have sex-change surgeries.

 Indictments

 On July 18, 2023, Trump said in an Iowa speech that, before he was indicted on 88 felony charges, "I didn't know practically what a subpoena was and grand juries and all of this—now I'm like becoming an expert."
 (He and his businesses had been involved in over 4,000 legal cases even before he was elected president seven years earlier.)
 He also suggested he was facing jail time for having "sa[id] something about an election", whereas the charges had to do with attempts to overturn it.

 In August 2023, 27 of Trump's falsehoods about the 2020 election were listed in his Georgia indictment.